 I think that there were many more nebulous questions swirling in my head, but these three seem to encapsulate most of the strongest feelings and thoughts I was having.
-As you can see, just the tone alone of these questions shows a deep level of self doubt and blame, which in blue moments like to clear its throat and tap me on the shoulder.
+As you can see, just the tone alone of these questions shows a deep level of self-doubt and blame, which in blue moments liked to clear its throat and tap me on the shoulder.

 So, how to deal with those thoughts, without being sucked down into a deep pit of depression?

 Denying these negative questions or trying to find arguments against them is useless I found, because I wasn’t able to find strong enough arguments to convince myself and erase the self-doubt.
 I could always find the flaw in my weak reasoning and became more discouraged as a result.

 The best way to really deal with the negative is by using the positive!

 “Turn on the light and the darkness flees!”Tamara Kulish

 I looked at what I had been able to accomplish, and I took note of the circumstances I was in while doing it.
 Many of us accomplish things not when all is going well for us, or when we’re on the top of our game, but sometimes in spite of difficulties or barriers!

 1) I wrote during a time one might think would be impossible to write in: my job ended, I moved in with my daughter to help with the kids when my baby granddaughter was re-diagnosed with cancer (she’s back to being healthy again!), my marriage went down in spectacular flames.
 (I knew it was over when he was calling me on the phone while I was in the hospital with the baby and demanding I somehow get more money to him, even though I was out of work… No, I no longer harbor ill feelings towards him, since he has since succumbed to Dementia.)